This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Piping Plover - Photo by Joe Patson

 - Dwindling populations have landed the Piping Plovers on the federal Endangered Species List.
-Since being listed, protections of nesting areas have been instituted and the Atlantic Coast population has doubled.
+Since being listed as federally threatened, protections of nesting areas have been instituted and the Atlantic Coast population has doubled.

 - Piping Plovers begin arriving and nesting on Delaware's beaches in March.
 They generally migrate south by September.

-- The numbers of nesting Piping Plovers in Delaware has ranged from a low of two pairs to a high of 10 pairs in 2009.
+- The numbers of nesting Piping Plovers in Delaware has ranged from a low of two pairs to a record high of 19 pairs in 2019.

-monitors their activities.
-Areas that the Division has identified as suitable nesting habitat are closed in order to provide disturbance-free zones where the plovers can nest.
-The Division continues to monitor the breeding plovers until the last chicks of the season have migrated south.
+What's the Division of Fish & Wildlife doing to protect the Piping Plovers?As piping plovers begin arriving in Delaware, the Division of Fish & Wildlife monitors their activities.
+Areas that have been identified as suitable nesting habitat are closed in order to provide disturbance-free zones where the plovers can nest.
+The Division of Fish & Wildlife continues to monitor the breeding plovers until the last chicks of the season have migrated south.

 Volunteers should be able to walk to monitoring stations on the beach, which can be as far as 1/2-mile away from parking areas.
 Volunteers will also be offered training for interacting with the public and answering Piping Plover questions.